Washington DC – DMV Brickyard Event: Reflections on Service and AmeriCorps

 Libby McClayton: https://www.linkedin.com/in/libby-mcclayton

-Carolyn Trager Kilman: https://www.linkedin.com/in/carolyn-trager-kliman
+Carolyn Trager Kliman: https://www.linkedin.com/in/carolyn-trager-kliman

 Jordan Sandman: https://www.linkedin.com/in/jordan-sandman

-We have an outstanding panel and we look forward to seeing you.!
+We have an outstanding panel and we look forward to seeing you!

 About the DMV, Washington Chapter